 Tamer S. Ibrahim, PhD received his BS degree with distinction and honors in electrical engineering (EE) and option in computer science, and MS and PhD degrees in electrical engineering from Ohio State University in 6/96, 12/98, and 3/03, respectively.
-He currently serves as professor of Bioengineering, Psychiatry, and Radiology and Director of the RF Research Facility and 7T Bioengineering Research Program at the University of Pittsburgh.
+He currently serves as the John A. Swanson professor of Bioengineering, Psychiatry, and Radiology and Director of the RF Research Facility and 7T Bioengineering Research Program at the University of Pittsburgh.
 He has worked predominantly on biological-electromagnetic interactions in magnetic resonance imaging and brain machine interface throughout his scientific career.

 Tamer S. Ibrahim, PhD